Nadin Pospech Demmler

 It was during her period at the Cellars’ Greenhouse restaurant and teaching part time at Varsity College, that the idea of starting an up-market cooking school for enthusiastic cooks and food aficionados started to germinate.
 And voila, beginning 2008 Top Nosh was born.

 Apart from running Top Nosh, Nadin has been a member of the Culinary Team South Africa from 2009 to 2014.
 She competed at the Culinary World cup 2010 in Luxemburg and won 2 silver medals; competed at the Culinary Olympics 2012 in Erfurt/ Germany -1 silver, 1 bronze medal and took part at the Igeho Salon de Culinaire Mondial 2013 in Basil/ Switzerland, bringing home a bronze medal.
-Since 2014 Nadin is judging internationally on big culinary events, last year 2018 at the Culinary World Cup in Luxembourg and soon 2020 at the culinary Olympics (IKA) in Germany
+Since 2014 Nadin is judging internationally on big culinary events, 2018 at the Culinary World Cup in Luxembourg, 2019 in Mauritius, Shanghai, Namibia and beginning of 2020 at the Culinary Olympics (IKA) in Germany.